 Rio Ferdinand missed the clash with Arsenal after back complaints, while Nani, Wayne Rooney and Michael Carrick have all been added to a long line of United injury doubts.

-Phelan knows that, if United are to pull through the testing situation, they will need to use the vast amount of experience they have in the dressing room.
+Phelan knows that, if United is to pull through the testing situation, it will need to use the vast amount of experience it has in the dressing room.

 “We are not in the greatest state that we possibly could be in ahead of the next four or five games,” he admitted.

 “However, we can call on all our experience and resources we have at this football club.
 We'll have to do that in the coming weeks.”